-If you’re wondering “how does probate work?” you’ve probably just lost a loved one.
-This is a very difficult time in any person’s life.
-And dealing with legal issues is the last thing anyone wants to do.
-Nevertheless, it’s often unavoidable.
+If you’re wondering, “how does probate work?” you’ve probably just lost a loved one which is a tough time in any person’s life.
+And dealing with legal issues is the last thing anyone wants to doubt, but sometimes it’s unavoidable.

 But there’s nothing to fear from probate.
 As long as you have the facts, you can navigate the process without too much stress and worry.

 Probate is a type of court order that allows someone to deal with the deceased’s financial affairs.
 You need to have a Grant of Probate if you want to deal with significant financial assets — even if you’re the named Executor or the next of kin.